All Posts

 The actual goal is more modest but more sustainable: demonstrate that Haiti can produce high-quality technical events, that Haitian developers can master cutting-edge tools, and that a community exists worth investing in.

-Success looks like this: In five years, several participants from this weekend have launched their own ventures, are mentoring the next cohort of developers, or have shipped AI tools used beyond Haiti's borders.
+Success looks like this: In five years, several participants from this weekend have launched their own ventures, are mentoring the next generation of developers, or have shipped AI tools used beyond Haiti's borders.

 Every working prototype is evidence.
 Every new skill acquired is compounding value.
 Every meaningful connection is potential future collaboration.

-The movement isn't built in a weekend—it's initiated in one.
+A movement isn't built in a weekend, it's initiated in one.

 The Team Behind It

-This hackathon is organized by Syntax Studio, Akademi, and Le Wagon Canada, with support from multiple partners who recognize the opportunity in Haiti's developer community.
+This hackathon is organized by Ayiti AI in partnership with Syntax Studio, Akademi, and Le Wagon Canada, with principal sponsorship from the Bank of the Republic of Haiti (BRH) and support from educational, community, media, and event partners including ESIH, TICHaiti, ElevenLabs, IBC Express Shipping, SC Immobilier Haiti, and others who believe in Haiti's developer community.

-Beyond institutional support, the event benefits from something harder to quantify: experienced developers, colleagues, and close friends who volunteered their time to mentor throughout the weekend.
-They're contributing because they believe in what's being built.
+Beyond institutional support, the event benefits from experienced developers and industry professionals who volunteered their time to mentor participants, contributing not for recognition, but because they believe in what's being built.

 Follow the Build